presnick/ProgramsInformationPeople/_sources/Classes/ClassesHoldingData.rst

 In this case, you have a bunch of dictionaries available in the data you got back from the API request above.
 And each dictionary represents a song.
 So you can pass in a song dictionary to the constructor!

 Below is an example of the class definition we just described.
+(You can't run this code and create instances here with live data because we can't use the ``requests`` module in the textbook environment, but you can copy this into a program file of your own and play with it!)

-.. activecode:: classdata_1
+.. activecode:: classdata_2

     class Song:
         """ A class to represent one song, from data received from the iTunes API. """